ish-app/ish/README.md

 Run programs with `./ish program`.
 If you're not sure what to run, there are some test programs in (you guessed it) `tests`.
 Run `ninja busybox` to download and build busybox.

 To set up a self-contained Alpine linux filesystem, download the Alpine minirootfs tarball for i386 from the alpine website and run the `tools/fakefsify.py` script.
 Specify the minirootfs tarball as the first argument and the name of the output directory as the second argument.
-Then you can run things inside the Alpine filesystem with `./ish -r alpine/data /bin/login`, assuming the output directory is called `alpine`.
+Then you can run things inside the Alpine filesystem with `./ish -f alpine/data /bin/login`, assuming the output directory is called `alpine`.

 You can replace `ish` with `tools/ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
 I use it for debugging.
 Requires 64-bit Linux 4.11 or later.